noaa-nws-cpc/realtime-oni/README.md

 Overview
 ---------------

 This application downloads and archives daily real-time AVHRR-only gridded SST data created by the National Centers for Environmental Prediction (NCEI) and calculates the Oceanic Niño Index (ONI).
 The ONI is defined as a running mean of SST anomalies in the Niño 3.4 region (5°N-5°S, 120°-170°W).
-The standard time window for computing the ONI is three calendar months, updated monthly (the monthly ONI); however, a daily updating running mean using the previous 90 days is also calculated (the daily ONI).
+The standard time window for computing the ONI is three calendar months, updated monthly (the monthly ONI); however, this app also calculates daily updated running means using multiple time windows that end on the latest date that SST data are expected to be available.

 This application is not intended to replace the ERSST.v5-based ONI published on the CPC Web Page ([here](http://www.cpc.ncep.noaa.gov/products/analysis_monitoring/ensostuff/ONI_v5.php)).
-The planned usage is a rapidly updating (daily) index that serves as input into statistical prediction tools for subseasonal to seasonal time scales.
+The planned usage is to provide rapidly updating (daily) indices that serve as input into statistical climate prediction tools for subseasonal to seasonal time scales.

 Other Documents
 ---------------